Giro d'Italia Women

 The Giro d’Italia Women is an annual women's cycle stage race around Italy.
 First held in 1988, the race is currently part of the UCI Women's World Tour, and is currently organised by RCS Sport, the organisers of the men's Giro d'Italia.
-The race was previously branded as the Giro d'Italia Femminile prior to 2013, the Giro Rosa from 2013 to 2020, Giro d'Italia Donne in 2021, and Giro Donne from 2022 to 2023.
+The race was initially branded as the Giro d'Italia Femminile from its inaugural edition to 2008, Giro Donne in 2009, Giro d'Italia Internazionale Femminile from 2010 to 2021, Giro d'Italia Donne in 2022 and 2023, and Giro d'Italia Women since 2024.

-The race has been considered the most prestigious stage race in women's road cycling, with some teams and media referring to the race as a 'Grand Tour'.
+The race is "one of the longest and most demanding" races in women's road cycling, with editions featuring ascents of mountain passes as well as individual or team time trials.
+Some teams and media have referred to the race as a 'Grand Tour'.
 However, the race does not meet the UCI definition of such an event.
 It has generally held over eight to ten days in early July each year.
 The race is owned by the Italian Cycling Federation, with organisation of the race outsourced.

 The rider with the lowest aggregate time is the leader of the general classification and wears the pink jersey.
 While the general classification gathers the most attention, there are other contests held within the Giro: the points classification for the sprinters, the mountains classification for the climbers and young rider classification for the riders under the age of 23.
 Achieving a stage win also provides prestige, often accomplished by a team's sprint specialist or a rider taking part in a breakaway.